 Ideally, make it easy to remember.
 Like I said, going back to the Las Vegas Foreclosure Properties, that’s pretty easy to remember.
 Foreclosures In Las Vegas is a little bit tougher to remember because it’s got an S thereafter foreclosures and it’s got the word “in”, in there.
 It’s not something that someone is gonna immediately potentially remember.
 This isn’t a requirement but ideally, make it as easy as you can possibly make it memorable.

 Just in case you branch out and do some other marketing.
-Let’s say you start to do postcard marketing or bandit signs and you’re gonna include your URL or a billboard or radio ad.
+Let’s say you start postcard marketing or bandit signs, and you’re gonna include your URL or a billboard or radio ad.
 For those instances, people have to remember the domain.
 Try to find that one that could maybe grow with you, if you plan on doing offline marketing as well.

 If you have a website that is BuymyhousefastAtlanta.net, and someone saw the ad somewhere, they might remember the Buy my house Atlanta part but they might put “.com” mentally because that’s what we’re trained to do.

 If your competitor has the “.com”, you could be trickling off traffic to them and not even know it.
 Try to with a “.com” as much as possible, or if you’re gonna do a “.net”, do the “.net” as long as no one’s using the “.com” effectively.

 Examples of the Type of Things You Could Look For…

 Here are some examples of things you can look for.
 Base it off on your company name.
 That’s one great way to do it.
 If you have a company name, it’s a name that’s kind of decently easy to remember.